MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-atp/troubleshoot-onboarding-error-messages-windows-defender-advanced-threat-protection.md

 ## You are not authorized to access the portal

-If you receive a **You are not authorized to access the portal**, please be aware that Windows Defender ATP is a security monitoring, incident investigation & response product, and as such, access to it is restricted and controlled by the user.
+If you receive a **You are not authorized to access the portal**, be aware that Windows Defender ATP is a security monitoring, incident investigation and response product, and as such, access to it is restricted and controlled by the user.
 **Assigning user access to the Windows Defender ATP portal** details are available at the [TechNet](https://technet.microsoft.com/en-us/itpro/windows/keep-secure/assign-portal-access-windows-defender-advanced-threat-protection) site.

 ![Image of not authorized to access portal](images/atp-not-authorized-to-access-portal.png)